Colombia travel blog by Mark Berman -

 Hotels Near the Bus Terminal

-Pasto's bus terminal I could see quite a few hotels over towards the right - a few minutes walk away.
-I decided to go check them out.
-Most of these hotels
+Pasto's bus terminal you can see quite a few hotels over towards the right - a few minutes walk away.
+Some of these hotels are cheap, ranging from

 A Different Culture